1989–1991 Ukrainian revolution: Strikes, removal of Shcherbytsky, foundation of Rukh (1989)

 By August 1989, Shcherbytsky's position within the Communist Party was tenuous.
 On one hand was intense pressures from the strikes, while on the other hand, as one of the last three remaining Brezhnevites to hold office in the Soviet Union, the Central Committee of the CPSU was simultaneously pushing for his resignation.
 In September 1989 he was removed from the Central Committee, and days later he was replaced as First Secretary of the KPU by Vladimir Ivashko.
 Shevchenko also later resigned.

 Firing Shcherbytsky, however, did not stem the tide of activism.
 The People's Movement of Ukraine for Perestroika, founded days before Shcherbytsky's ouster by dissident leader Viacheslav Chornovil, was approved on the initiative of Leonid Kravchuk (at the time the only member of the Central Committee of the KPU who could speak Ukrainian).
 The People's Movement, or Rukh (lit. 'the movement'), was inspired by similar national organisations in other republics, particularly Sąjūdis in Lithuania.
 An earlier attempt in 1988 had been suppressed, and the name of this attempt had been chosen deliberately to convey the concept that Rukh was not in opposition to the CPSU, but rather in support of it.

 Other protests against Shcherbytsky were held throughout the year, including protests against the Chernobyl disaster.
 The Chernobyl disaster became a rallying cry for protesters, being invoked as an effort to demonstrate the urgency of the situation.

+Inspired by the Singing Revolution in Baltic countries, the first festival of Ukrainian popular music, Chervona Ruta, took place in Chernivtsi in September of 1989.